davidlougheed/cv/sections/work.typ

     #u.work_role("Software Developer, Data Team", "2019–2020, 2022–present", initial: true)

-    - Founding developer and system architect for the #link("https://github.com/bento-platform")[Bento Platform], which facilitates the discovery, sharing, and visualization of #if academic [\u{2011}omic] else [large-scale genetic] data and associated metadata.
-This platform is used by several large projects, including the Québec COVID-19 Biobank#if not short [, and is now worked on by several full-time developers]. #if not short [
+    - Founding developer #if short [/] else [and system architect] for the #link("https://github.com/bento-platform")[Bento Platform], which facilitates the discovery, sharing, and visualization of #if academic [\u{2011}omic] else [large-scale genetic] data and associated metadata.
+This platform is used by several large projects, including the Québec COVID-19 Biobank#if not short [, and is now worked on by several full-time developers.
       - Guided the technical direction of the project, delegated tasks to other developers, and met with stakeholders.
-      - *Technologies:* Python, TypeScript + React + Redux, Recharts, Docker + `docker compose`, Flask, Django, FastAPI, GitHub Actions, PostgreSQL + PostGIS, Redis, OAuth2
+      - *Technologies:* Python, TypeScript + React + Redux, Recharts, Docker + Compose, Flask, Django, FastAPI, GitHub Actions, PostgreSQL + PostGIS, Redis, OAuth2
-    ]
+    ] else [.]
     #if not short [

     ]